Welcome to Kóngulódalur

 We are on track!
 Earlier this year, we successfully completed a Kickstarter campaign for Infinite Realms.
 As promised, we subsequently made the latest stable version available to our backers.
 Of course, some bugs came to light, which we fixed in the short term.
 At the same time, we started the development of a new test version, in which all features promised in the Kickstarter campaign will be implemented step by step.

-How to bring digital battlemaps to the table If you are thinking about using digital battlemaps the first question is: how do I do it?
+How to bring digital battle maps to the table Projector vs TV Case or Gaming Table on YouTube If you are thinking about using digital battlemaps the first question is: how do I do it?
 There are two possibilities, either with a TV that you lay flat on the table or with a projector that you hang under the ceiling.
 We’ve put together the pros and cons of both solutions for you here.
-Recently, we showed in a Youtube Video how we built a TV case for displaying battle maps.

 Welcome to Forest Creek Here we are, on our first 3D map.
 It was quite a journey to get here.
 Get some coffee or tea, grab a pillow and have a comfy seat, as I will be your guide to: Forest Creek.
 We start at the village, either as villagers that start their adventure or as proven heroes, that had a quest to do here.
 Are the farmer’s horses there?
 Did someone poison the well?